ariebovenberg/whenever/README.md

   - ✅ Datetime classes
   - ✅ Deltas
   - ✅ Date and time of day (separate from datetime)
+  - ✅ Implement Rust extension for performance
   - 🚧 Interval
   - 🚧 Improved parsing and formatting
-  - 🚧 Implement Rust extension for performance
 - 🔒 **1.0**: API stability and backwards compatibility
-- 🐍 **future**: Inspire a standard library improvement

 ## Versioning and compatibility policy

 **Whenever** follows semantic versioning.
 Until the 1.0 version, the API may change with minor releases.
-Breaking changes will be avoided as much as possible, and meticulously explained in the changelog.
+Breaking changes will be meticulously explained in the changelog.
 Since the API is fully typed, your typechecker and/or IDE will help you adjust to any API changes.